CodingItWrong/assurance/docs/README.md

 Because of this, although fruit will be present in the life of every believer, the fruit **I** expect to find may not be.

 One objection is the idea that God would not save people and then leave them without significant life change.
 In a sense that’s true.
 The problem comes from when we decide what is or isn’t the appropriate amount of life change.
 The verses above show that God does save some people who at least at times live as carnal Christians.
 A root of the objection seems to be not seeing the blood of Christ as enough to cover the sins of a carnal Christian life.
 In this view, sins a person commits that are big enough are too big to be covered by the blood of Christ, but if those sins are small enough and the person’s obedience is big enough then those sins can be covered.
 The Biblical view, though, is that all sins are serious enough to warrant judgment, but that the blood of Christ is valuable enough to cover all sins.
+Luther writes:

+> First, a person must realize that he is a sinner, the kind of a sinner who is congenitally unable to do any good thing.
+"Whatsoever is not of faith, is sin.”
+Those who seek to earn the grace of God by their own efforts are trying to please God with sins.

+And again:

+> When you hear that such an enormous price was paid for you, will you still come along with your cowl, your shaven pate, your chastity, your obedience, your poverty, your works, your merits?
+What do you want with all these trappings?
+What good are the works of all men, and all the pains of the martyrs, in comparison with the pains of the Son of God dying on the Cross, so that there was not a drop of His precious blood, but it was all shed for your sins.
+If you could properly evaluate this incomparable price, you would throw all your ceremonies, vows, works, and merits into the ash can.
+What awful presumption to imagine that there is any work good enough to pacify God, when to pacify God required the invaluable price of the death and blood of His own and only Son?

 As a result of this perspective, the verses about carnal Christians can be read in a straightforward way without needing to find a way to reinterpret them.

 ## The Kind of Faith That Produces Works
 In addition to the Biblical evidence against the "faith-then" view, it suffers from internal contradictions as well.